Logistic function: In medicine: modeling of growth of tumors

 i.e. if the average therapy-induced death rate is greater than the baseline proliferation rate, then there is the eradication of the disease.
-Of course, this is an oversimplified model of both the growth and the therapy (e.g. it does not take into account the phenomenon of clonal resistance).
+Of course, this is an oversimplified model of both the growth and the therapy.
+For example, it does not take into account the evolution of clonal resistance, or the side-effects of the therapy on the patient.
+These factors can result in the eventual failure of chemotherapy, or its discontinuation.

 In medicine: modeling of a pandemic

 A novel infectious pathogen to which a population has no immunity will generally spread exponentially in the early stages, while the supply of susceptible individuals is plentiful.
 The SARS-CoV-2 virus that causes COVID-19 exhibited exponential growth early in the course of infection in several countries in early 2020.
 Factors including a lack of susceptible hosts (through the continued spread of infection until it passes the threshold for herd immunity) or reduction in the accessibility of potential hosts through physical distancing measures, may result in exponential-looking epidemic curves first linearizing (replicating the "logarithmic" to "logistic" transition first noted by Pierre-François Verhulst, as noted above) and then reaching a maximal limit.

 A logistic function, or related functions (e.g. the Gompertz function) are usually used in a descriptive or phenomenological manner because they fit well not only to the early exponential rise, but to the eventual levelling off of the pandemic as the population develops a herd immunity.
 This is in contrast to actual models of pandemics which attempt to formulate a description based on the dynamics of the pandemic (e.g. contact rates, incubation times, social distancing, etc.).
 Some simple models have been developed, however, which yield a logistic solution.